 In July 1997, George P. Mitchell made a generous gift to the National Trust for Historic Preservation to establish the Cynthia Woods Mitchell Fund for Historic Interiors in honor of his wife.
 The purpose of the fund is to assist in the preservation, restoration, and interpretation of historic interiors.

 Grants from the Cynthia Woods Mitchell Fund for Historic Interiors generally range from $2,500 to $10,000.
 The selection process is very competitive.
 The review process is generally completed within three months of the application deadline, and applicants are notified via email once the review process is complete.

 The application deadline is May 1, 2014.

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Cynthia Woods Mitchell Fund for Historic Interiors.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Cynthia Woods Mitchell Fund for Historic Interiors.
 To learn more about Forum and to join today, visit our website.

 - Public agencies and nonprofit organizations are eligible.
 Individuals and for-profit businesses may apply only if the project for which funding is requested involves a National Historic Landmark.

 - Programs of the National Trust are also eligible to apply for grants from the Cynthia Woods Mitchell Fund.